KshitijBasve/Zomato-landing-page/README.md

 ## Done with the First Commit to the github repository

-## I am the Master now.
-The Great Hakaishin Kshitij.
+## This is the Second Commit to the github repository